Our Popular Documents and Data page features many commonly requested documents and data sets.

-Digital records in formats which require data compilation, extraction, and/or programming services in order to produce a copy of the record which may be used outside of Valley Water systems (examples: data stored in relational databases, large volume e-mail searches/productions).
+Digital records in formats which require data compilation, extraction, and/or programming services in order to produce a copy of the record which may be used outside of Valley Water systems (example: data stored in relational databases).

 Actual costs of producing a copy of the record, including the cost to construct a record, and the cost of programming and computer services necessary to produce a copy of the record when the request would require data compilation, extraction, or programming to produce the record.

-If search cannot be completed in house, actual charges from an outside vendor.
+If the search cannot be completed in house, actual charges from an outside vendor.